grantmichaelj11/ADAMOptimizationShowcase/README.md

 5: Compute bias-corrected second moment estimate $$\hat{v}_t = v_t / (1 - \beta _2 ^t) $$
 6: Update parameters $$\theta_t = \theta _{t-1} - \alpha * \hat{m}_t / (\sqrt{\hat{v} _t} + \epsilon)$$
 7: Update iteration step $$t = t+1$$
+8: Repeat until convergence or iteration count is met

+The code in this repository demonstrates how ADAM is able to optimize this test function faster, and demonstrates how its behavior differs drastically from gradient descent.
+For more information on ADAM Optimization, the interested reader is referred to: arXiv:1412.6980v9